Cozonac – Romanian Easter Bread

 - Warm milk, according to package directions, 105-120°F, (43°C)1 cup milk

 - Separate eggs.
+Freeze the whites and use them in another recipe.
 Add milk to mixer bowl with egg yolks, butter, 2 tablespoons sugar, vanilla, rum extract and yeast.
 Stir.
 Allow to bloom 5 minutes, until bubbly.3/4 cup butter, 3 large eggs, 1 package active dry yeast, 3/4 cup sugar

 - Add remaining ingredients, about 1 cup at a time and mix thoroughly.6 cups flour, 1 grated lemon peel